Passw/gleam-lang-otp/README.md

 }
 ```

-Gleam’s actor system is built with a few primary goals:
+This package is designed with a few primary goals:

 - Full type safety of actors and messages.
 - Be compatible with Erlang’s OTP actor framework.
 - Provide fault tolerance and self-healing through supervisors.
 - Have equivalent performance to Erlang’s OTP.

-This library documents its abstractions and functionality, but you may also wish
+This package documents its abstractions and functionality, but you likely should
-to read the documentation or other material on Erlang’s OTP framework to get a
+read the documentation or other material on Erlang/OTP to get a fuller
-fuller understanding of OTP, the problems it solves, and the motivations for its
+understanding of OTP, the problems it solves, and the motivations for its
 design.

 Not all Erlang/OTP functionality is included in this library.
 Some is not